List of highest-scoring NFL games

-This is a list of the highest-scoring games in the National Football League, both from the regular season and postseason.
+This is a list of the highest-scoring games in the history of the National Football League, by number of combined points.
+It includes both regular season and postseason games.
 The highest-scoring game overall was a 1966 game between the Washington Redskins and New York Giants, which produced a combined 113 points with a score of 72–41.
+The most points scored by one team in a single game is the 73 the Chicago Bears scored in the 1940 NFL Championship Game, which is not included on this list, as their opponents scored zero additional points.
+It also serves as the game with the largest margin of victory in NFL history.